Revlin/SimEdit/README.txt

 Opening:

 When you first load into any mode (skin, eye, hair, etc.) the Open/New dialogue box will appear.
 Here you can type a file name and either this name will be a file that you choose to open by clicking 'OPEN' or it will be the name for your new file if you click 'NEW'.
-If a file fails to open (probably because it has not been placed in the correct folder within "./data/") then the name will default to become a new file.
+If a file fails to open (probably because it has not been placed in the correct folder within "./data/") then you are returned to the Open/New dialogue to try again.

 Saving: